 Respiratory control and response: Lack of control by a metabolic pathway, e.g., phosphorylation-pathway, means that there will be no response to a variable activating it, e.g., [ADP].
 The reverse, however, is not true as the absence of a response to [ADP] does not exclude the phosphorylation-pathway from having some degree of control.
-The degree of control of a component of the OXPHOS-pathway on an output variable-such as O2 flux, will in general be different from the degree of control on other outputs-such as phosphorylation-flux or proton leak flux.
+The degree of control of a component of the OXPHOS-pathway on an output variable-such as $O_2$ flux, will in general be different from the degree of control on other outputs-such as phosphorylation-flux or proton leak flux.
 Therefore, it is necessary to be specific as to which input and output are under consideration (Fell 1997).

 Respiratory coupling control and ET-pathway control: Respiratory control refers to the ability of mitochondria to adjust O2 flux in response to external control signals by engaging various mechanisms of control and regulation.
-Respiratory control is monitored in a mitochondrial preparation under conditions defined as respiratory states.
+Respiratory control is monitored in a mitochondrial preparation under conditions defined as respiratory states, preferentially under near-physiological conditions of pH, temperature and medium ionic composition, to generate data of higher biological relevance.
 When phosphorylation of ADP to ATP is stimulated or depressed, an increase or decrease is observed in electron transfer measured as O2 flux in respiratory coupling states of intact mitochondria ('controlled states' in the classical terminology of bioenergetics).
 Alternatively, coupling of electron transfer with phosphorylation is disengaged by uncouplers.
 These protonophores are weak lipid-soluble acids which disrupt the barrier function of the mtIM and thus shortcircuit the protonmotive system, functioning like a clutch in a mechanical system.
-The corresponding coupling control state is characterized by a high O2 flux without control by P" ('uncontrolled state').
+The corresponding coupling control state is characterized by a high O2 flux without control by P" (noncoupled or 'uncontrolled state').

-ET-pathway control states are obtained in mitochondrial preparations by depletion of endogenous substrates and addition to the mitochondrial respiration medium of fuel substrates (2[H] in Figure 3) and specific inhibitors, activating selected mitochondrial catabolic pathways, k, of electron transfer from the oxidation of fuel substrates to reduction of O2 (Figure 2A).
+ET-pathway control states are obtained in mitochondrial preparations by depletion of endogenous substrates and addition to the mitochondrial respiration medium of fuel substrates (Figure 2; 2[H] in Figure 3) and specific inhibitors, activating selected mitochondrial catabolic pathways, k, of electron transfer from the oxidation of fuel substrates to reduction of O2 (Figure 2A).
 Coupling control states and pathway control states are complementary, since mitochondrial preparations depend on an exogenous supply of pathway-specific fuel substrates and oxygen (Gnaiger 2014).

 Coupling: In mitochondrial electron transfer, vectorial transmembrane proton flux is coupled through the redox proton pumps CI, CIII and CIV to the catabolic flux of scalar reactions, collectively measured as O2 flux (Figure 3).
 Thus mitochondria are elements of energy transformation.
 Energy is a conserved quantity and cannot be lost or produced in any internal process (First Law of thermodynamics).
 Open and closed systems can gain or lose energy only by external fluxes-by exchange with the environment.
 Therefore, energy can neither be produced by mitochondria, nor is there any internal process without energy conservation.
-Exergy is defined as the Gibbs energy ('free energy') with the potential to perform work under conditions of constant volume and pressure.
+Exergy or Gibbs energy ('free energy') is the part of energy that can potentially be transformed into work under conditions of constant volume and pressure.
 Coupling is the interaction of an exergonic process (spontaneous, negative exergy change) with an endergonic process (positive exergy change) in energy transformations which conserve part of the exergy that would be irreversibly lost or dissipated in an uncoupled process.